ilovepino8x7/Tiny-Tramways/README.md

 ## About
 Tiny Tramways is a (WIP) strategy game inspired by _Mini Motorways_ where you connect up tram stations with lines to create a transport **FRAMEWORK**.
+​Connect stations by dragging from one to another.
+Green passengers want to go to green stations and red to red, so connecting green and red stations is vital.
+Press spawn trains to spawn trams, and remove lines by swiping across them (may cause error, just close developer panel).
+If any stations have more than 8 passengers waiting for a tram, the game restarts.

 ## Link to Play online
 For PC or Mac